mrsandipandas/mrsandipandas.github.io/_posts/2025-09-14-genai-diffusion.md

 - The *CNN team* students focused on cleaning and refining local details first.
 - The *Transformer team* students worked on the overall structure early on.

 In the end, all drawings matched the description of the teacher.
-But because the students had learned about the objects through dust-covered images -- forcing them to build imaginative mental models -- and started from different noisy beginnings, their final artworks showed greater diversity in style and composition compared to the earlier approach, where everyone relied on memorized templates.
+But because the students had learned about the objects through dust-covered images &mdash; forcing them to build imaginative mental models &mdash; and started from different noisy beginnings, their final artworks showed greater diversity in style and composition compared to the earlier approach, where everyone relied on memorized templates.

 ![Drawing process](/images/posts/2025-09-14-genai-diffusion-images/6.png)